- Course Delivery

 Get the same diploma as on campus students

-This online Bachelor's of Multidisciplinary Studies (BMS) in Information Technology (IT) program develops skills in:
+This online Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in Information Technology (IT) develops skills in:

 Students acquire basic technology and computing skills desired by a wide variety of employers who need IT professionals to apply technology to all kinds of situations to solve business problems.This degree is for indiviudals who enjoy using their technical, managerial and business skills to analyze problems and develop ideas for solutions.
 Students of the online Information Technology program will learn to identify emerging technologies to help their businesses succeed in a global environment.